+Dividends

 Dividends and interest

-3.11 The declaration of dividends, interest and other similar payments (“distribution payments”) by an applicant issuer should be announced immediately as per paragraph 11.17(a)(i) to (x).
+3.11 The declaration of dividends, interest and other similar payments (“distribution payments”) by an applicant issuer must be announced immediately in terms of […].

-3.12 If an applicant issuer decides not to declare distribution payments, and such decision is deemed to be price sensitive, the decision must be announced immediately after it is taken.
+3.12 If a decision is made not to declare distribution payments and is price sensitive it mustbe announced immediately.

-3.13 The announcement required in terms of paragraph 3.11 must be in accordance with the corporate action timetable.

-Capitalisation issues and scrip dividend
+[Covered under general – all corporate actions must comply with the corporate actions timetable]Capitalisation issues and scrip dividend

 Specific requirements

-5.39 The issuer may not publish any announcement, advertisement or circular in which a capitalisation issue is proposed to be effected in lieu of the declaration of a dividend and where holders of securities are not entitled to elect to receive a cash payment.

-5.40 Capitalisation issues must comply with Section 47 of the Act.
-Schedule 10 paragraph 6 provides for the basis on which a capitalisation issue may be done.

-11.17 (a) In the case of a scrip dividend a circular should be sent to shareholders containing the information set out in paragraph 7.C.15 and complying with the requirements of paragraphs 5.44 to 5.49.
+5.39 A capitalisation issue must not be presented in a manner in lieu of a dividend.

+5.40 An announcement or circular, for a capitalisation issue/scrip dividend does not require JSE approval, but must be approved by the sponsor.

+[compliance with the Co Act is not a listings requirement and MOI items is dealt with in Schedule 10]

+Announcement

+11.17 (a) [consolidated below – see content of circular]

+[consolidated below]

+The announcement must include the following, if applicable:

-Any announcement released for cash disbursements to shareholders must indicate whether the issue amount is distributed by way of a reduction of CTC (Contributed Tax Capital as defined in the Income Tax Act) or a Dividend (as defined in the Income Tax Act).
-Announcements released for any cash disbursements to shareholders must include the following where applicable:
+if a cash disbursement, a statement whether the distribution is a reduction of contributed tax capital or a dividend (as defined in the Income Tax Act) [consolidated preamble above];

+if a capitalisation issue or dividend (including in specie dividend), a statement whether the issue is distributed from capital or income reserves

-(i) Local dividend tax rate represented as a percentage;
+(iii) local dividend tax rate represented as a percentage;

-(ii) Gross local dividend amount represented as cents per share;
+(iv) gross local dividend amount represented as cents per share;

-(iii) Net local dividend amount represented as cents per share;
+(v) net local dividend amount represented as cents per share;

-(iv) Non-reclaimable foreign withholding dividend tax rate represented as a percentage;
+(vi) non-reclaimable foreign withholding dividend tax rate represented as a percentage;

-(v) Dividend reclaimable tax rate applicable overseas represented as a percentage;
+(vii) dividend reclaimable tax rate applicable overseas represented as a percentage;

-(vi) Issued share capital as at declaration date;
+(viii) issued share capital as at declaration date;

-(vii) Closing market price of the distribution in specie as at deemed payment date which shall be no later than the close of business on record date;
+(ix) closing market price of the distribution in specie as at deemed payment date which shall be no later than the close of business on record date;

-(viii) Company registration number; and
+(x) company registration number; and

-(ix) Company tax reference number.
+(x) company tax reference number.

-(b) In the case of a capitalisation issue an announcement must be published complying with paragraphs 5.39 to 5.43 which must indicate whether the issue is distributed from capital or income reserves.

-(c) In the case of a dividend (including in specie dividend), as defined in the Income Tax Act, an announcement must be published complying with paragraphs 11.17(a)(i) to (ix) and also indicate whether the distribution is made from capital or income reserves.

-Rights offers, capitalisation issues and scrip dividends

-7.C.15 Where the securities for which application is being made are being issued and allotted, by way of capitalisation of reserves (including current year distributable income) or the application of share premium, to securities holders of an existing listed security, the following information must be given in respect of such issue:
+[consolidated above][consolidated above]

+Contents of circular

+7.C.15 The following must be included in the circular:

 (a) the reason for the capitalisation issue or scrip dividend;

 (b) the class and the par value (if any) of the securities involved;

-(c) if applicable, that the shareholder may elect to receive cash in substitution for the whole or part of his capitalisation issue or scrip dividend entitlement and vice versa;
+(c) if applicable, a form of election, whereby the shareholder may elect to receive cash in substitution for the whole or part of the scrip dividend entitlement and vice versa;

 (d) whether any directors, prescribed officers and/or company secretary of the issuer will receive securities from the capitalisation issue or scrip dividend;